SalmanMujtaba/Angular-Email-App/README.md

-# Angluar 5-Email-Form
+# Angular 5-Email-Form

-The Angular 5 application is crafted to send email via a contact form.
+The Angular 5 application is crafted to send an email via a contact form.
 This could be used be easily integrated into anyone's website.

 ## Features:
-* UI is based on [Material Design for Boostrap!](https://mdbootstrap.com/angular)
+* UI is based on [Material Design for Bootstrap!](https://mdbootstrap.com/angular)
 * Google map integration.
 * Angular 5 form validation and quirks.
-* Firebase integration via (Cloud functions): Does not really require an explicit server like Node.js to send email.
+* Firebase integration via (Cloud functions): Does not really require an explicit server like Node.js to send an email.
 * Nodemailer
 * Please use firebase 4.8.0 version for this app